Mage4564/RushilR_BSE_Portfolio/index.md

 # Smart Watch Project & Bicycle Generator
-I am utilizing ESP32 Pico as well as several provided components, including IR Transmitter/receiver, an LED, Buzzer, two buttons, as well as an LCD screen.
+I am utilizing ESP32 Pico as well as several provided components, including an IR Transmitter/receiver, an LED, Buzzer, two buttons, as well as an LCD screen.
 This enables me to customize the ESP32 Pico to act as a mini-computer that can fit on my wrist.
-With proper coding, I am able to turn the ESP32 Pico into a functioning Smartwatch with several feature.
+With proper coding, I am able to turn the ESP32 Pico into a functioning Smartwatch with several features.
 In addition, I decided to build a Bicycle Generator to charge my Smartwatch.
 This second project allows me to harvest electricity from the wheel's motion which turns as power is generated from my legs.
+This circuit then proceeds through a USB Step Up Booster allowing me to charge many devices

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|